Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Discussion

 \section{Discussion}

-\paragraph{Broad impact} The paper proposes and implements a methodology making generative UX research a part of a pipeline for developing a prototype for NLP application.
-Our case study shows that learning directly from users or target audience enables identifying their actual problems and needs.
-Therefore, instead of evaluating hypothetical ideas for an NLP application, the concept generation phase aims at addressing these specific needs in a problem-solving way.
-The proposed methodology of UX and NLP synergy has a positive impact on developing domain-specific NLP applications.
+The paper reports a case study for which we devised and implemented a methodology of making generative UX research a part of a pipeline for prototyping NLP applications.
+The case study showed that learning directly from users or target audiences enabled the identification of their problems and needs, which consequently led to effective and efficient prototyping with positive user feedback in the evaluation phase.
+Therefore, instead of evaluating hypothetical ideas for an NLP application, the concept generation phase addressed these specific needs in a problem-solving way.
+Our case study took approximately 30 weeks to perform a full cycle to develop and collect extensive feedback on the MVP (4 weeks for exploration, 16 weeks for prototyping, and 10 weeks for evaluation).
+This period is rather short in terms of full-scale project development but yields better products tailored to the needs of domain experts.

+We expect the proposed methodology of combining UX and NLP methodologies to positively impact domain-specific NLP application development.
 Understanding and evaluating data quality and availability must come in a tight combination with understanding the domain users and their stories.

-A timeline depicted in \Cref{fig:timeline} serves as a step-by-step guideline for the generative-driven prototyping of NLP domain applications.
-The pipeline describes specific tasks at each stage for UX researchers, data scientists, and project managers.
-Combining the steps in each type of UX research and the questions from the user studies ( \Cref{sec:generative} and \Cref{sec:eval}) expands the guideline and equips the UX practitioners with applied examples. \Cref{sec:data_analysis}, \Cref{sec:generative_interviews}, and \Cref{sec:prototype} exemplify data scientists how we performed exploratory data analysis, assessed and solved the challenges for a domain NLP prototype application.
+A timeline depicted in \Cref{fig:timeline} can serve as a step-by-step guideline for the generative-driven prototyping of NLP domain applications.
+The pipeline describes specific tasks for UX researchers, data scientists, and project managers at each stage.
+Combining the steps in each type of UX research and the questions from the user studies (\Cref{sec:exploration} and \Cref{sec:eval}) expands the guideline and equips the UX practitioners with applied examples. \Cref{sec:data_analysis}, \Cref{sec:exploration_interviews}, and \Cref{sec:prototype} exemplify data scientists how we performed exploratory data analysis, assessed and solved the challenges for a domain NLP prototype application.

+We encourage NLP and UX researchers and practitioners to join in evaluating this methodology and reporting their results.
+Currently, we are testing the methodology in a second case study in which we prototype an NLP application for supporting domain users in logging information.
+There, we observe and explore how the domain users log information, which steps are hard for them, and which information they enter wrongly or incompletely.
+Although it is too early to present the results of the case study in full detail, they support our conclusion that using generative UX research for NLP applications strongly improves user acceptance.